robertklep/nefit-easy-http-server/README.md

 $ npm i nefit-easy-http-server -g
 ```

-This will install the `easy-server` CLI tool in a well-known "bin/" directory (`npm
-config get prefix` will show you where)
+This will install the `easy-server` CLI tool in a well-known "bin/" directory (`npm config get prefix` will show you where).

 ## Usage